pjmcar23/latin101profile/gerundive1.md

+** Needs correction**

 # Gerundive 1

 ## Questions

-For each sentence, answer the following four questions:
+For each sentence answer the following four questions:

 a. what is the verb of the sentence?